Thursday June 24, 2021

 If you have property in multiple states and pass away with a will, it is necessary to conduct a probate administration in each state where you own property.
 This entails hiring professionals to manage the probate in each state and considerably increases the total cost.
 With a living trust holding real estate in different states, there is no need for multiple and expensive probate proceedings.

 One of the major benefits of a living trust is that the trust assets bypass the probate process.
-In most states, there are savings in probate costs that may be many thousands of dollars.
+In most states, this may mean savings in probate costs up to many thousands of dollars.

 Not only are there savings in probate costs, but your estate may also avoid the delays that frequently occur in the probate process.
 If there are claims against the estate, the probate process can take from two to ten years.
 While some large estates have been tied up in probate for many years, other similarly sized estates with a living trust can continue to manage the property and pay income and principal to beneficiaries.